Can Sleeping in a Zero Gravity Chair Cause Problems?

 As with any changes in your health routine, however, be sure to first consult a medical professional to ensure it’s safe for you to do so.

-Can Sleeping in a Recliner Cause Back Pain?
+Can Sleeping in a Zero Gravity Chair Cause Back Pain?

 Sitting or sleeping in a traditional recliner is one of the most common causes of back pain you may be overlooking.
 While you may think relaxing in a recliner for short periods of time feels great and must therefore be good for your back, the reality is traditional reclining positions result in focused pressure on the lower back and pelvic region.
 This excess pressure can lead to back pain or sciatic nerve pain in many people.